 To further validate our analysis of these identified degenerate motions, we collected a series of real-world datasets that showcase these degenerate conditions.
-The left grayscale camera images and inertial readings from the MYNT EYE2 sensor were used to provide a testbed for camera and IMU calibration.
-For quantitative comparison, the calibration results from the Kalibr calibration toolbox [14] were treated as reference values to which our results would be compared, see Table 3.
-The implemented system leveraged only MSCKF features during updates, tracked a maximum of 400 features, and remained real-time during all evaluations.
+The left grayscale camera images and inertial readings from a MYNT EYE sensor were used to provide a testbed for camera and IMU calibration.
+For quantitative comparison, the calibration results from the Kalibr calibration toolbox [14] were treated as reference values to which our results would be compared.
+The implemented system leveraged standard MSCKF features during updates, tracked a maximum of 400 features, and remained real-time during all evaluations.
 Three datasets with different motion profiles were collected and evaluated: (i) random motion, (ii) generic planar motion with one-axis rotation, and (iii) circular planar motion.
 The random motion trajectory captured hand-held motion while both the generic planar and circular planar motion were achieved by mounting the sensor testbed to a cart which was pushed in the desired motion profile.
-Fig. 9 shows the estimated trajectories of our VINS estimators in all three considered motion scenarios.
+Fig. 3 shows the estimated trajectories of our VINS estimators in the three considered motion scenarios.

-When evaluating, the initial guesses for both spatial and temporal calibration from the reference Kalibr calibration values were perturbed, see Table 3.
-The main results are shown in Fig. 10.
+When evaluating, the initial guesses for both spatial and temporal calibration from the reference Kalibr calibration values were perturbed (see [22]).
+The main results are shown in Fig. 4.
 As evident, in the case of 3D random motion, all calibration parameters were observable as the calibration estimates were able to quickly converge to the reference Kalibr values.
-However, in the case of random planar motion with one-axis rotation, the orientation and t_d were able to converge while the translation was unable due to the unobservability about the rotation axis.
-This confirms our analysis that single-axis rotation is a degenerate case for translation calibration.
-In the case of circular planar motion (constant local angular and linear velocities), the orientation was able to converge, which again confirms our analysis.
-The increasing errors in rotation calibration after ten seconds
+However, in the case of random planar motion with one-axis rotation, the orientation and $t_d$ were able to converge while the translation was unable due to the unobservability about the rotation axis.
+This confirms our analysis that singleaxis rotation is a degenerate case for translation calibration.
+In the case of circular planar motion (constant local angular and linear velocities), the orientation was able to converge a few degrees before drifting, while both the translation and $t_d$ were unable to converge, which again confirms our analysis.
+The increasing errors in rotation calibration after ten seconds might be caused by the incorrect $t_d$ estimate which we found greatly impacts the rotation estimate if incorrect.